Ariari Lodge Guest Information

-To kick start your day a complimentary continental breakfast including cereal, milk, muesli bar, juice and fruit will be provided upon your arrival with hot freshly baked croissants.
-These will be delivered at 9am on the first morning of your stay.
+To kick start your first morning a complimentary continental breakfast including cereal, milk, muesli bar, juice and fruit will be provided with hot freshly baked croissants.
+These will be delivered at 9am during your stay.

 TV, DVD, Free view and radio

-Please see the separate page for instruction on use.
-Please do not adjust menu settings.
+There are clear instruction on the use of TV, DVD and Freeview within each Chalet.
 There is an extensive selection of recent DVD’s for you to choose from in the Conference Room of the Lodge.